MyBSWHealth app

 Financial assistance

 At Baylor Scott & White Health, we want to be a resource for you and your family.
 Our team of customer service representatives and financial counselors are here to help you find financial solutions that can help cover your cost of care.
-We encourage you to speak to a member of our team at any time before, during or after care is received.
+We encourage you to speak to a team member before, during or after care is received.

 Nationally accredited